Tips to reduce your energy use and save on your power bills

-This appliance is the fourth-biggest energy user in the home.
+This appliance is a significant energy user in the home.
 If you have a new smart meter, it’s a good idea to change your habits and aim to use dryer during shoulder and off-peak periods throughout the day (this is known as time-shifting).

 - Dry washing outside or under ducted heating vents.

 - If you must user the dryer, aim for quick, consecutive loads to benefit from the warmth from the previous load.